The Differences Between Karate and Taekwondo

 In comparison, karate arose hundreds of years ago on the Ryūkyū Islands in Japan, which we know today as Okinawa.
 It emerged from Chinese kung fu.

-Its origin dates back to the 16th century when Japan forcibly occupied Okinawa in 1600 and confiscated all its weapons.
+Its origin dates back to when Japan forcibly occupied Okinawa in 1600 and confiscated all its weapons.
 The locals fought with their bare hands and feet, as they had nothing else.

 As for its meaning, karate means “empty hand.”
 The term is likely related to the origin of the discipline, as a system of self-defense based on the effective use of the unarmed body.